ShudaLi/HDRFusion/README.md

 ## Instructions on HDRFusion

 1. compile library "rgbd" and project "hdr_fusion_main" by following the documents:
-	a. refer to Windows.txt for compilation on windows
+	a. refer to "hdr_fusion\Windows.txt" for compilation on windows
-	b. refer to Ubuntu.txt for compilation on ubuntu
+	b. refer to "hdr_fusion\Ubuntu.txt" for compilation on ubuntu
 2. the real sample data sequences are available from https://lishuda.wordpress.com/dataset/.
 	a. bear.
 	b. sofa.
 	c. desk.
 	d. floor1.
     e. floor2.
 	f. whiteboard.
 	g. serial.yml.
 3. set up parameters